YuJungChou/TaiwanPatentsWebScraping/README.md

     pdf.click()
     time.sleep(20)
 ```
-The PDF files wiil be downloaded into /download/ folder as we set.
+The PDF files wiil be downloaded into **/download/** folder as we set.

 ### Change To Page
+We are not satisfied with geting only one page.
+Let's check how many pages there first, and then input the page we want.
+In real work, that might be a for loop to iterate all pages and obtain the data.
 ```python
 # Get Totle Pages Number
 element_totolpages_xpath = "/html/body/form/table/tbody/tr[2]/td/table/tbody/tr/td/table/tbody/tr[3]/td[2]/table/tbody/tr[1]/td/table/tbody/tr/td[1]/font/font[2]"